anthonygrees/airia_google_app_script/README.md

 This README provides information about the `airia` function, which is designed to interact with the Airia API using Google Apps Script.

+## Use Cases
+- Google Sheet response to RFP's
+- Google Sheet response to Security Questions

 ## What the Code Does

 The `airia` function is a Google Apps Script function that sends a user input to the Airia API and returns the result.
 Here's a breakdown of its functionality: